 In the final four lines, the speaker returns to the “phantom” or “phantoms” who are listening.
 By the time the Traveller leaves the front of the house, there is only one “man left awake.”
 This single listener took note of the Traveller’s “foot upon the stirrup” of his saddle.
 The phantom heard the passing of the silence as the man moved away until there was nothing.

 Readers of this piece are left to wonder what exactly happened in the last thirty-six lines.
-There are a number of different interpretation which could be posed.
+There are a number of different interpretations which could be posed.
 Perhaps those who the speaker came to see have passed on and are now the “phantoms” watching silently inside.

 Those the Traveller was seeking out could’ve moved on to another location, leaving behind remnants of themselves or allowing other entities to take up residence there.

 Beyond these literal interpretations is a general theme of loneliness.
-The Traveller is in a solitary state throughout the piece and the forces inside the house represent loneliness in their very being.
+The Traveller is in a solitary state throughout the piece, and the forces inside the house represent loneliness in their very being.

 Similar Poetry